lostella/libForBES/README.md

 ## How to use it

 ForBES consists mainly of two MATLAB routines, `minfbe` and `miname`.
-In order to use them one must provide a description of the problem in a matlab structure and (optionally) a set of options:
+In order to use them one must provide a description of the problem in a MATLAB structure and (optionally) a set of options:

 ```